 What do you do when something doesn’t go as planned and you end up with Inventory that has to be destroyed or it is lost?
 Or perhaps you have returns that are sellable and you will list them on ebay or resend them to Amazon?
 Or even donate them if they have slight damage but they are still useable.
 This past January, bookskeep teamed up with our good friends at InventoryLab to present a webinar addressing these very issues.
 We had lots of questions about how to handle these situations from an accounting perspective and from within InventoryLab.
+Read on to learn more about accounting for inventory!

 I’d like to give you a general explanation about how it works from an accounting perspective.
 Jeff Campbell, Customer Engagement Coordinator at InventoryLab is going to add the steps needed to handle these instances in InventoryLab.